-The rules and policies of KIPP Academy Boston apply not only within the confines of the school walls, but on the bus as well.
+The rules and policies of KIPP Academy Lynn apply not only within the confines of the school walls, but on the bus as well.
 Students are expected to meet the same high expectations for behavior on the bus as they are in school.
 Any behavior or activity that jeopardizes the safety of other students or the operation of the bus is prohibited.
-The KIPP Academy Boston Student Code of Conduct applies to school bus transportation for field trips as well.
+The KIPP Academy Lynn Student Code of Conduct applies to school bus transportation at all times (daily transportation to and from schools, field trips, athletics events, etc).
 Students who take the school bus or the MBTA are expected to act responsibly and respectfully in transit to and from school.
 All school rules apply on the bus, at the bus stops and while the bus is in transit; this includes the MBTA.
 Students who ride the MBTA are additionally subject to the rules and policies that govern the MBTA.
 Students who do not follow procedures on the MBTA may have their M-7 card deactivated.